xmannii/MehrLocalChat/README.md

 1. Download the [Windows Installer](https://github.com/xmannii/MehrLocalChat/releases/tag/v1)
 2. Run `MehrLocalChat-Setup.exe`
 3. Follow the installation wizard
+4. **Important**: To create a desktop shortcut, follow the steps in the note above about the known Vite issue

 ### Option 2: Build from Source
 ```bash